winstonjs/winston/THREE.md

 # winston@3 remaining items

 ## Core logging
+- [ ] Make `Logger.prototype.level` a setter to set level on transports.
 - [x] Remove `new winston.Logger` in favor of `winston.createLogger`.
 - [x] Finish implementation for `TransportStream` and `LegacyTransportStream`.
 - [x] Move `TransportStream` and `LegacyTransportStream` into `winston-transport`.